jacksona-git/aj2_ticket_creator/README.md

 There are 3 basic fields

-problem_desc  -  This problem you are having asset_name    -  The name of the vod title asset_id      -  The asset ID
+problem_desc  |  This problem you are having asset_name    |  The name of the vod title asset_id      |  The asset ID creator       |  The userid associated with the ticket creation

 You can perform the basic CRUD operations on the ticket

-Create - Create a new incident/ticket
+Create | Create a new incident/ticket
-Read   - Get a single ticket or list of all tickets Update - Change paramaters of an exisitng ticket Delete - Delet a ticket
+Read   | Get a single ticket or list of all tickets Update | Change paramaters of an exisitng ticket Delete | Delete a ticket

 ## Requirements